Orion (constellation): Club

 Stretching north from Betelgeuse are the stars that make up Orion's club.
 Mu Orionis marks the elbow, Nu and Xi mark the handle of the club, and Chi1 and Chi2 mark the end of the club.
-Just east of Chi1 is the Mira-type variable red giant U Orionis.
+Just east of Chi1 is the Mira-type variable red giant star U Orionis.

 Shield

-West from Bellatrix lie six stars all designated Pi Orionis (π1 Ori, π2 Ori, π3 Ori, π4 Ori, π5 Ori and π6 Ori) which make up Orion's shield.
+West from Bellatrix lie six stars all designated Pi Orionis (π1 Ori, π2 Ori, π3 Ori, π4 Ori, π5 Ori, and π6 Ori) which make up Orion's shield.

 Meteor showers

-Around 20 October each year the Orionid meteor shower (Orionids) reaches its peak.
-Coming from the border with the constellation Gemini as many as 20 meteors per hour can be seen.
+Around 20 October each year, the Orionid meteor shower (Orionids) reaches its peak.
+Coming from the border with the constellation Gemini, as many as 20 meteors per hour can be seen.
 The shower's parent body is Halley's Comet.